-An example: For example, if you have a 13 MB motion for summary judgment, including appendices, you can use your PDF software to split the file into two PDF files that are each under 12 MB:
+For example, if you have a 60 MB motion for summary judgment, including appendices, you can use your PDF software to split the file into two PDF files so neither exceeds 50 MB:

 When you file the document, you will attach File #1 as your main document and File #2 as an attachment to the motion.

 At the top of your webpage you should see a message: "To help protect your security, Internet Explorer blocked this site from downloading files to your computer.
 Click here for options." (or something similar).
 Click on the message bar.
 This will allow you to view or download your files.

 The best way to ensure good redaction is to redact the original document prior to creating it as a PDF file.
 This way, the redacted text is never part of the PDF file and cannot be uncovered.
 There are also redaction features in some commercial PDF software.
 Additional information about redaction is available here.